Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

-Given these hardness results, the main question we explore is: what approximation factors and runtimes are possible for special cases of \dsn when parametrizing by $k$?
+Given these hardness results, the main question we explore is: what approximation factors and runtimes are possible for special cases of \dsn when parameterizing by $k$?
 There are two types of standard special cases that are considered in the literature: \begin{itemize} \item Restricting the input graph $G$ to some special graph class.
-A typical assumption for instance is that $G$ is planar.\footnote{A directed graph is planar if the underlying undirected graph is.} \item Restricting the pattern of the demands in $\mc{D}$.
+A typical assumption for instance is that $G$ is planar (where a directed graph is planar if the underlying undirected graph is). \item Restricting the pattern of the demands in $\mc{D}$.
 For example, one standard restriction is to have a set $R\subseteq V$ of \emph{terminals}, a fixed \emph{root} $r\in R$, and demand set $\mc{D}=\{(r,t)\mid t\in R\}$, which is the well-known \pname{Directed Steiner Tree (DST)} problem. \end{itemize}

 In fact, an optimum solution to the \pname{DST} problem is an arborescence (hence the name), i.e., it is planar.
-Thus if an algorithm is able to compute (an approximation to) the cheapest planar \dsn solution in an otherwise unrestricted graph, it can be used for both the above types of restrictions: it can of course be used if the input graph is planar as well, and it can also be used if the demand pattern implies that the optimum must be planar.
+Thus if an algorithm is able to compute a solution that costs at most as much as the cheapest planar \dsn solution in an otherwise unrestricted graph, it can be used for both the above types of restrictions: it can of course be used if the input graph is planar as well, and it can also be used if the demand pattern implies that the optimum must be planar.
 Taking the structure of the optimum solution into account has been a fruitful approach leading to several results on related problems, both for approximation and fixed-parameter tractability, from which we also draw some of the inspiration for our results (cf.~\autoref{sec:techniques}).
-A main focus of our work is to systematically explore the influence of the structure of optimum solutions on the complexity of the \dsn problem.
-Formally, fixing a class $\mc{K}$ of graphs, we define the \dsnK problem, which asks for an optimum solution network $N\subseteq G$ for $k$ given demands such that~$N\in\mc{K}$.
-The \dsnK problem has been implicitly studied in several results before for various classes~$\mc{K}$, in particular when $\mc{K}$ contains either planar graphs, or graphs of bounded treewidth\footnote{Here the \emph{undirected} treewidth is meant, i.e., the treewidth of the underlying undirected graph.} (cf.~\autoref{table:results}).
+A main focus of our work is to systematically explore the influence of the structure of solutions on the complexity of the \dsn problem.
+Formally, fixing a class $\mc{K}$ of graphs, we define the \dsnK problem, which asks for a solution network $N\subseteq G$ for $k$ given demands such that the cost of $N$ is at most that of an optimum solution in $G$ belonging to the class $\mc{K}$, i.e., we compare against a feasible solution from $\mc{K}$ of minimum cost.
+Note that the solution $N$ does not have to belong to the class $\mc{K}$.
+As explained for the class of planar graphs above, \dsnK can be thought of as the special case that lies between restricting the input to the class $\mc{K}$ and the general unrestricted case.